August 29, 2018

 Dr. Sammer has been included in D Magazine's Best Doctors list, and was named a Super Doctor by Texas Monthly.

-Douglas Sammer, M.D., is a hand surgeon at UT Southwestern Medical Center who helps pediatric and adult patients with disorders affecting the hands, fingers, and wrists.
+Douglas Sammer, M.D., is a hand surgeon at UT Southwestern Medical Center who helps patients with disorders affecting the hands, fingers, and wrists.

 Dr. Sammer was drawn to hand surgery because of its challenging and mechanical nature.
 The hand contains various tissue types, ligaments, tendons, nerves, and blood vessels, so a hand surgeon has to be part vascular, orthopedic, plastic, and neurosurgeon.